ArnPellesGit/DD2482-Devops-Demo/README.md

+## DD2482 - Demo - Week 4
+This is a repo hosting the demo we ([Per Arn](https://github.com/ArnPellesGit), [John Landeholt](https://github.com/landeholt)) created for the DevOps course for Week 4 / Task 2.
+The title of our demo being "A portable devkit for CI/CD pipelines".

+The slides we used for the demo can be found [here](https://www.figma.com/proto/sNInuXaUGIMTtQQVpyt3Ei/code-coverage?page-id=2%3A2&node-id=150%3A757&viewport=250%2C48%2C0.09&scaling=contain&starting-point-node-id=150%3A757&show-proto-sidebar=1).

-# Getting Started with Dagger
+## Getting Started with Dagger

-This project was bootstrapped with Vite
+This project was bootstrapped with Vite.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: